minute thoughts 3.8.16

 7. I recently found this Disapproval Matrix, and it really put into perspective the idea of "constructive criticism."

 9. I tend to fall in love very easily, not necessarily with people, but with the way they think.
 I admire people whose thought processes are far more sophisticated or analytical than mine, people who are endlessly curious, people who willingly remove themselves from the rhythm of life to just stop and reflect.
 There are some people who simply have beautiful minds.
 And that's why I honestly really like talking to people, not just to talk, but to understand.
 There are some people I could listen to for hours, some people whose brains I want to study under a microscope.
-I am always enamored by elegant phrasing and dazzling articulation.
-I always just like to hear everyone's story.
+I am always enamored by elegant articulation, and I always just like hearing people explain their stream of consciousness.